 One out of every five new breast cancer diagnoses each year is ductal carcinoma in situ (DCIS).
-This is an uncontrolled growth of cells within the breast ducts.
+This is an uncontrolled growth of cells within the milk ducts.
 The phrase "in situ" means "in its original place."
 This cancer is noninvasive and has not yet made it to breast tissue outside of the ducts.

 Ductal carcinoma in situ is the earliest stage at which breast cancer can be diagnosed.
 It's known as Stage 0 breast cancer.
 The prognosis for women diagnosed with this form of breast cancer is excellent.
 The vast majority of women diagnosed with ductal carcinoma in situ are cured.